wigging/batch-cstr-pyrolysis/README.md

 ## Documentation

 Documentation for this project is generated with LaTeX.
 The `tex` folder contains all the LaTeX files along with the associated figure files.
-See the `tex/main.pdf` to read the documentation or click [here](https://github.com/wigging/fcic-pyrolysis/blob/main/tex/main.pdf) to view the PDF online.
+See the `tex/main.pdf` to read the documentation or click [here](https://github.com/wigging/batch-cstr-pyrolysis/blob/main/tex/main.pdf) to view the PDF online.

+## Citation

+To cite this work, use the "Cite this repository" feature available on the right side of this repository page or use the reference text given below.

+> Gavin Wiggins.
+CSTR and batch reactor modeling for biomass pyrolsyis.
+GitHub repository.
+Available at https://github.com/wigging/batch-cstr-pyrolysis.